Dow pole vaults 22,000, but beware the landing

 Naeem Aslam, chief market analyst at Think Markets in London, said the Dow milestone was "a remarkable thing for investors ... but at the same time, this could also be a trap if the momentum does not follow."

-The more than eight-year bull market in U.S. stocks got a second wind after last year's election of Donald Trump as U.S. president, on expectations that his business-friendly policies including tax cuts and deregulation would boost corporate gains and economic growth.
+The more than eight-year-old bull market in U.S. stocks got a second wind after last year's election of Donald Trump as U.S. president, on expectations that his business-friendly policies including tax cuts and deregulation would boost corporate gains and economic growth.

 But tax cuts and other parts of the Trump agenda have not materialized, leaving earnings growth as the real engine of the market.